 We’re helping fossil fuel–dependent communities across America develop strategies to support their local economies.

 The United States is the world’s largest producer of oil and gas and the fourth-largest producer of coal.
-Last year, at COP28 in Dubai, countries agreed that the world should transition away from fossil fuels in the energy sector.
+At COP28 in Dubai, countries agreed that the world should transition away from fossil fuels in the energy sector.
 Yet there is little understanding of how communities that rely on fossil fuels as engines of economic growth can build economic diversification and resilience against an uncertain future.

 The goal of the Resilient Energy Economies (REE) initiative is to provide US economic policymakers with the information and new thinking they need to help US communities along the fossil fuel value chain build that economic resilience.
 At the same time, it will elevate this topic in the scholarly community by increasing the quantity and quality of analysis and, in doing so, build a community of scholars and a research agenda that will last for years to come.
 It will also create strong partnerships between this community of scholars and the policymakers designing and implementing strategies for these economic transitions.